[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 28

-Going back to the discussion of the Browser tool's use cases mentioned in Part 3, searching AWS official documentation is more efficient using the AWS Knowledge MCP Server as we did this time.
+Going back to the discussion of the Browser tool's use cases mentioned in Part 3, searching AWS official documentation is more efficient when using the AWS Knowledge MCP Server as we did this time.
 You can leverage existing assets, the response is faster, and token consumption is lower.

-Part 6: Check Behind-the-Scenes Activity — Observability
+Part 6: Check What's Happening Behind the Scenes — Observability

 There is a "Show observability" button in the upper right of the playground screen.